barrachri/christianbarra.com/content/page/now.md

 This page is inspired by [Derek Sivers’s Now Page Movement](https://nownownow.com/about).

-Updated December 4th 2018, from Berlin, Germany
+Updated December 4th 2018, from Berlin (Germany).